Recovering from the Gatlinburg Fires of 2016

 How You Can Help

 If you want to help the area recover, the best way is to send a cash donation to the charity of your choice.
 Many enjoy sending canned goods and clothes; however, these bulky, heavy items are hard to store and efficiently distribute.
-Cash donations will enable your favorite charity to evaluate needs and give direct relief in the most economical and efficient way possible.
+Cash donations will enable your favorite charity to evaluate needs.
+They can also give direct relief in the most economical and efficient way possible.

 Even though the flames are now extinguished, we will be feeling the effects of this deadly fire for a while.
 We are committed to continuing to come together as a community.
-If anyone has concerns about their property or an upcoming reservation, please contact us, and we will be happy to help.
-We have been truly heartened by the initial outpouring of support.
-We know that the area is strong and will come back even stronger and even prouder of this wonderful area we call home.
+If anyone has concerns about their property or an upcoming reservation, please contact us.
+We will be happy to help.
+Those of us involved have been truly heartened by the initial outpouring of support.
+We know that the area is strong and will come back even stronger.
+It will be even prouder of this wonderful area we call home.

-If you have are thinking of visiting the area and have questions, feel free to contact us at Pioneer Vacation Rentals for more information.
+Are thinking of visiting the area and have questions?
+Feel free to contact us at Pioneer Vacation Rentals for more information.
 If you are a property owner and have not yet been given information about the condition of your property and would like for us to go check on your property for you, please feel free to contact our office.
 We will do all we can to assist you in any way possible.
 Working together, helping each other, and communicating is what will get us all through this as quickly as possible and get everyone’s lives back to normal.

 One Year After the Fire Update